commshare/jbl_mms/README.md

 # mms
-a media server writing by c++ language
+a media server writing by c++ language and based on boost library.